 The P5 S2 are decent everyday headphones.
 They're well-designed and have a solid build.
 Their sound quality is above-average and caters well to most tracks.
 However, their poor noise isolation makes them not versatile enough for loud environments.

-The Bowers & Wilkins P5 S2 are above-average on-ear headphones for critical listening.
+The Bowers & Wilkins P5 S2 are above-average on-ear headphones for neutral listening.
 They sound a little bit closed due to their small ear cup design but reproduce the bass, mids, and treble frequencies quite well.
 Their sound will be a bit tinnier than the P7 and P5 Wireless, but they should still please most listeners with their better-than-average audio reproduction.